-The Freedom Fund is grateful for the generous support we receive from our anchor investors, those who invest in our hotspots directly, the Council of Advocates and other supporters.
+The Freedom Fund is grateful for the generous support we receive from our anchor investors, those who invest in our hotspots directly, the Council of Advocates, government funders and other supporters.
 With their support, we are transforming the lives of hundreds of thousands of people in slavery or at risk of it.
 More information about our key donors can be found below.
 Some donors choose to remain anonymous.

 The Children’s Investment Fund Foundation is an independent philanthropic organisation, headquartered in London with offices in Nairobi and New Delhi.
 It works to transform the lives of poor and vulnerable children in developing countries.
 Areas of work include children and mothers’ health and nutrition, children’s education and welfare, and smart ways to slowdown and stop climate change.
 It places significant emphasis on quality data and evidence to measure and evaluate progress with partners to achieve large scale and sustainable impact.